Puruaero/gdr_assignment/README.md

 The model construction details can be seen in Training notebook.
 I have used 1 LSTM , 1 CNN followed by maxpooling which is followed by a dense layer of size
 8 units.
 The sigmoid value of each node is scaled by 8.
 I have used mse loss for training.

+The utility.py script is just to load the utility functions during testing which has been used for cleaning and training.

 I have noted down the answers to the other questions with me.